 When it comes to preaching, many pastors feel at a loss for what to talk about week after week.
 It can be tough to come up with sermon topic ideas that are both interesting and applicable to modern-day life.

 But if you’re feeling burnout or lost, never fear!

-In this podcast, we’ll talk about ten do’s and don’ts to help you develop sermon topic ideas to take you 52 weeks and beyond.
+In this article and podcast, we’ll talk about the do’s and don’ts to help you develop sermon topic ideas to take you 52 weeks and beyond.
 Let’s get started!

 Table of contents

 - Further Resources on Preaching

 The sermon is the heart of every weekly Church service.
 And it is a pastor’s role every week to come up with a message that will fit in the right amount of time, will deliver a powerful and applicable message, and will actually change people and hearts.

 Crafting a good sermon, however, is no easy task.
 It requires careful consideration of the diverse needs, interests, and spiritual journeys of those who gather to worship.
 So how do you go about brainstorming all these ideas?

 Understanding Your Congregation

 Church members are the heartbeat of every congregation, each with unique stories, struggles, and aspirations.
 Understanding the diverse spiritual needs and experiences within the congregation is paramount to crafting sermons that resonate deeply with listeners.